 Preparation can save you and your loved ones headaches, arguments and red tape in the long run.
 We know some of the decisions in an estate plan cannot be rushed but having a plan in writing is better than having nothing at all.
-That's why we've also included unlimited updates with Willful so you can come back any time to edit your will and power of attorney documents.
+That's why we've made it easy to edit your will and power of attorney documents, anytime.

 With Make A Will Week, there's never been a better time to make your will.
 For a limited time, British Columbia residents can use the code BCWILLS for $10 OFF any Willful plan.